jandecaluwe/urubu-quickstart/start.md

 Usage
 =====

 Urubu Quickstart is both a starting point and a tutorial.
-To use it, follow the steps in the next sections and pages.
-For in-depth info, consult the [urubu_manual].
+Just follow the steps in the next sections and pages.

 Install Urubu
 =============